ipfs-inactive/blog/src/2-run-ipfs-on-a-vps/index.md

 collection: posts
 ---

 The best way to provide content using [IPFS](https://ipfs.io) is to run your own IPFS node.
 You can do this by running an IPFS node on your personal computer, but that will only work as long as your computer is running.
-For hosting content with a higher availability, you need to run an IPFS node in a datacenter.
-That ensures your content is always online and available to other nodes on the network.
+For users running mostly from laptops or with bandwidth constraints, it is useful to run IPFS nodes in a datacenter, and pinning the content there too.
+This ensures your content is replicated, online, and available to other nodes on the network.

 VPS instances provided by [Digital Ocean](https://www.digitalocean.com/), [Ramnode](http://ramnode.com/), [Linode](https://www.linode.com/), [Vultr](https://www.vultr.com/) and many other providers allow you to quickly setup your own Linux server with the reliability of a managed dedicated server without the full cost.
 This is a quick guide to setting up your own dedicated IPFS node on a VPS.
 We'll be using [Ubuntu](http://www.ubuntu.com/) 14.04LTS 64-bit for the example.

-First, some initial housekeeping I like to do.
-We're going to update the installed system to make sure that it has the latest updates.
-We're also going to turn on unattended updates, so that security patches can be done automatically without your intervention, and setup OpenNTP so the system clock is automatically updated:
+First, let's get the packages we'll need to install IPFS:

     apt-get update
-    apt-get upgrade
-    apt-get install openntpd unattended-upgrades unzip wget
+    apt-get install unzip wget
-    dpkg-reconfigure unattended-upgrades

 Now you can download the latest build of IPFS from the [install page](https://ipfs.io/docs/install/).
 We'll be using Linux x86_64: